-Project sponsors are only eligible for one enhanced subsidization rate (Nano, affordability) per capital project up to the specified project caps.
+Project sponsors are only eligible for one enhanced subsidization rate (Nano, affordability, or PF for lead service line replacement) per capital project up to the specified project caps.
 The remainder of project costs are financed at the applicable base rate.